did-app/www/docs/spa/index.md

 The `sub` is the identifier of a user within your application.
 It is intended to be used as the primary identifier of your user and does not change.

-You should not rely on a users email being constant over time.
+You should not rely on a user's email being constant over time.

 At this point authentication is complete.
 It is up to your service to handle things from here.